Execut3/CTF/Participated-CTF/2016/InternetWache/web/web90/README.md

 But how?

 For solving this challenge we should find commands that let users execute shell commands.
-By searching google for it, I ended in this page: 'http://tex.stackexchange.com/questions/16790/write18-capturing-shell-script-output-as-command-variable'
+By searching google for it, I ended up in this page: 'http://tex.stackexchange.com/questions/16790/write18-capturing-shell-script-output-as-command-variable'

-For example for viewing the result of ```ls -la``` in current directory, We will have something like below in our latex file:
+For example for viewing the result of ```ls -la``` in current directory, we should use something like below in our latex file:

 ```
 \documentclass{minimal}